sidneyshafer/EFCore_Demo/README.md

 ----
 ### Using Fluent API

 CodingWiki presents the use of creating database entities using Fluent API.
-With this, we can define table and column names, set primary and foreign keys, specify certain column validation rules, and establish relationships between entities.
+With this, we can define table and column names, set primary and foreign keys, specify certain column validation rules, and establish relationships between entities without using data annotation.
 The tables in this project are based off previously defined models.

 **Add Fluent Models**
 *	Create fluent models that are based on the previously defined models (that use data annotation).